 We thank the staff at the Sanford Underground Research Facility and PASSCAL for assistance, particularly the help of Tom Regan, Jaret Heise, Jamey Tollefson, and Bryce Pietzyk.
+Terry Stigall made important technical contributions to operate and maintain the array.
+The seismic instruments used for this array were provided by the Incorporated Research Institutions for Seismology (IRIS) through the PASSCAL Instrument Center at New Mexico Tech.
+Data collected will be available through the IRIS Data Management Center.
+The facilities of the IRIS Consortium are supported by the National Science Foundation under Cooperative Agreement EAR-1261681 and the DOE National Nuclear Security Administration.
 This work was supported by National Science Foundation INSPIRE grant PHY1344265.